-The deduction must be no more than 10% of the shop-worker’s gross pay on any one payday.
-This deduction can be made in addition to other lawful deductions which the employer is allowed to make.
+The deduction must be no more than 10% of the shop-worker’s gross pay on anyone payday.
+This deduction can be made in addition to other lawful deductions the employer is allowed to make.

-There is no limit to the amount of money that an employer can deduct in total from a shop-worker for missing cash or stock.
-The only limit is how much can be deducted on each pay day.
+There’s no limit to the amount of money that an employer can deduct in total from a shop-worker for missing cash or stock.
+The only limit is how much can be deducted on each payday.

 In these circumstances employers should consider:

-If none of these options are viable then the Employer should advise the employees whether their time off work in these circumstances will be paid or unpaid or whether they can request to take the time off as paid annual leave.
-(However, employers cannot insist that employees take annual leave without the requisite notice – see the information on notice periods here in the Working Time Directive section).
+If these options aren’t viable, then the employer should advise the employees whether their time off work in these circumstances will be paid or unpaid or whether they can request to take the time off as paid annual leave.
+(However, employers cannot insist that employees take annual leave without the requisite notice).

-If an Employer has to temporarily close their business premises at short notice and there is no work available for its employees as a result this is called a period of lay-off.
-During a lay-off you are entitled to receive normal pay (unless there is a contractual right to be laid off without pay or employees consent to not being paid).
+If an employer has to temporarily close their business premises at short notice and there is no work available for its employees, as a result, this is called a period of lay-off.
+During a layoff, you’re entitled to receive normal pay (unless there’s a contractual right to be laid off without pay or employees consent to not being paid).

-If you are entitled to normal pay but do not receive it you can sue your Employer for damages or claim unfair constructive dismissal (if you resign as a result of the non-payment) on the grounds of a breach of your contract of employment; you may also claim that your Employer has made an authorised deduction from wages.
+If you’re entitled to normal pay but don’t receive it, you can sue your employer for damages or claim unfair constructive dismissal (if you resign as a result of the non-payment) on the grounds of a breach of your contract of employment; you may also claim that your employer has made an authorised deduction from wages.

-If your Employer is considering cost-cutting measures that includes pay cuts, then a pay cut should not be imposed upon an employee without their consent.
-They should seek your agreement and confirm the change in writing, informing you if this is a permanent change (or if there is a time limit).
+If your employer is considering cost-cutting measures that includes pay cuts, then a pay cut shouldn’t be imposed upon an employee without their consent.
+They should seek your agreement and confirm the change in writing, informing you if this is a permanent change (or if there’s a time limit).

-If you do not accept the proposed change you should:
+If you don’t accept the proposed change you should:

-Your Employer, if you do not accept the change, may terminate your existing contract and re-engage you on a new contract.
-This is a dismissal so you could make a claim for unfair dismissal at an Employment Tribunal (although your employer will probably claim this was a fair dismissal for business reasons).
+If you don’t accept the change, your employer, may terminate your existing contract and re-engage you on a new contract.
+This is a dismissal, so you could make a claim for unfair dismissal at an Employment Tribunal (although your employer will probably claim this was a fair dismissal for business reasons).